Using the CLI

 thoa jobs

-The thoa jobs command group lets you view jobs you have previously run with Thoa.
-Each job represents a single execution and includes details such as execution status, timestamps, and associated datasets.
+The thoa jobs command group lets you view and inspect jobs you have previously run.
+Each job record includes execution status, timestamps, compute specs, and links to input and output datasets.

 Examples